Apps Uninstall Apps in Windows 11

 Option Four

-Uninstall Windows Apps and Android Apps for Current User in PowerShell
+Uninstall Windows Apps and Android Apps for Current User in PowerShell or Command Prompt

-2 Copy and paste the command below you want to use into Windows Terminal, and press Enter to see a list of all installed Windows apps for the current user account. (see screenshot below)
+2 Copy and paste the appropriate command below you want to use into Windows Terminal, and press Enter to see a list of all installed Windows apps for the current user account. (see screenshot below)

 (outputs to text file on your desktop)